AlexParshh/linq-up/README.md

 ## Usage ##

+Google Chrome is optimal for this app.
+When accessing the link, be sure to use https:// before the link and allow the app to use your current location.
+Otherwise it will not work.

 In order to use Linq up, input at least 2 addresses and press the "Calculate" button, this will return the geographical midpoint, which will be displayed on the map.

 To get nearby places of that midpoint, configure a radius size and input a point of interest keyword such as "restaurant" or "grocery store".
 All the nearby places will be displayed within the selected radius of the midpoint.